viamrobotics/docs/docs/services/robot-service.md

 ---
 # Robot Service

-Robot Service constitutes a minimal set of APIs that most robots (Go RDK, [Viam Python SDK](https://python.viam.dev/) and various SDKs) should support.
+Robot Service constitutes a minimal set of APIs that most robots (Viam Server, [Viam Python SDK](https://python.viam.dev/) and various SDKs) should support.
-Users will likely use the Robot Service as an entrypoint to interacting with Viam robots and provide a way to get updates from the robot as a whole.
+Users will likely use the Robot Service as an entrypoint to interact with Viam robots and provide a way to get updates from the robot as a whole.

-The below is a current list of operations in the robot.proto.
+The below is a current list of interfaces provided by the Robot Service.

 <table>
 <tr><th>Operation</th><th>Description</th></tr>